vimlet/eon/eon-docs/md/tutorial/[3]Core Introduction.md

 ## Advanced config

-Now we mastered the basics of eon component creation, we can play with components configuration.
+Now we have mastered the basics of eon component creation, we can play with components configuration.

-When declaring a new component through `eon.element` function you can pass a config object as a second parameter, where properties and functions can be declared and callbacks to element life-cycle can be use to add additional behaviour.
+When declaring a new component through `eon.element` function you can pass an config object as parameter, where the name, style, properties and functions can be declared and callbacks to element life-cycle can be used to add additional behaviour.

+There are other options to declare the component:

+- Passing an object as the parameter, with a name and the config object.
+- It can also be passed the name as the first parameter and the rest of the config as the second one.

 ```[html]
 <script>
-  eon.element("my-element", null, {
+  eon.element({

+    name: "my-element",
+    style: "my-element.css"

     properties: {
       customProperty: "I'm a custom property"